wikipedia2vec/wikipedia2vec/docs/benchmarks.md

 with the model trained by [gensim](https://radimrehurek.com/gensim/).
 We do not compare the performance on Entity Relatedness here.

-For both embeddings, we set the `window_size` to 5, `iteration` to 10, and `negative_sampling_count` to 15.
+For both embeddings, we set the *window size* to 5, *iteration* to 10, and *negative sampling count* to 15.
-For training, we only use English Wikipedia dump, without adding any additional large-scale corpora.
+For training, we only used English Wikipedia dump, without adding any additional large-scale corpora.
-You can train gensim word embedding by running [gensim_wikipedia.py](https://github.com/wikipedia2vec/wikipedia2vec/blob/master/scripts/gensim_wikipedia.py) under `script` directory of Wikipedia2ec.
+We used  [gensim_wikipedia.py](https://github.com/wikipedia2vec/wikipedia2vec/blob/master/scripts/gensim_wikipedia.py) under `script` directory of Wikipedia2vec to train gensim-based word embeddings.

-The results on a variety of benckmarks show that Wikipedia2Vec pretrained model ([enwiki_20180420_300d.pkl](http://wikipedia2vec.s3.amazonaws.com/models/en/2018-04-20/enwiki_20180420_300d.txt.bz2)) outperforms gensim pretrained model.
+The results on a variety of benckmarks show that Wikipedia2Vec pretrained model ([enwiki_20180420_300d.pkl](http://wikipedia2vec.s3.amazonaws.com/models/en/2018-04-20/enwiki_20180420_300d.txt.bz2)) outperformed gensim pretrained model.

 <!-- - enwiki_20180420_win10_300d.pkl
 - gensim_model_300d.pkl -->

 ### Word Similarity
-We evaluated the performance on 6 Word Similarity benchmarks, and our Wikipedia2Vec pre-trained model outperforms gensim pretrained in almost all of the benchmarks.
+We evaluated the performance on 6 Word Similarity benchmarks, and our Wikipedia2Vec pre-trained model outperformed gensim pretrained in almost all of the benchmarks.

 | Dataset | Wikipedia2Vec | gensim |